DSR-RHIT/me447-visualizing-data/week-01/setup_R_project.md

 These steps are Windows-specific (I'm not sure if the problem needs solving in Linux or Mac platforms.)

+The purpose of the .Renviron file is to establish a library for R packages that is independent of the R software.
+Then you can update R to the latest version and not have to reinstall all the packages you use.

 -   In RStudio, open a new text file using File menu &gt; New File &gt; Text File.

 -   Write the following line in the text file